 classical or jazz, both please;

-air burnt-scented by Cuban cloak,
+air scented by Cuban fumed cloak,

 you cough, clear throat of croak.

-Many years of lost connections,
+Re-welding years of lost connections:

 kitchen-sink dramas once provoked,

-time-short talk, not so choked;
+time-short talk, not tear-choked;

 we both ask questions more kindly,

-soft words now bless benignly.
+soft words now bless both benignly.

 Shall we read some scripture

-from shelved bible rarely read?
+from shelved bible rarely read,

-and church shared wine and bread;
+at Sunday service wine and bread;

-long silences now, daytime sleeping
+long silences due to daytime sleeping

 – which visit will be our final meeting?